 The Alternative Care Program provides family-based care for children/youth in need of protection and out-of-home placement inclusive of customary care, alternative care and kinship care.

 Dnaagdawenmag Binnoojiiyag Child & Family Services’ mission, vision and mandate is to place children/youth with family and community first, and if this cannot be arranged, an appropriate alternative care home will be secured.

 Dnaagdawenmag Binnoojiiyag will exhaust community planning, family placements, and all viable options.
 Dnaagdawenmag Binnoojiiyag will also strive to ensure emergency placement services are available at all times in the event admissions to care are required.

-Alternative Care Providers must commit to abiding by our Service Model, our inherent Indigenous rights and must ensure they will work collaboratively with families of origin and our First Nation, Inuit and Métis communities.
+Alternative Caregivers must commit to abiding by our Service Model, our inherent Indigenous rights and must ensure they will work collaboratively with families of origin and our First Nation, Inuit and Métis communities.